wwiecek/baggr/readme.md

 or quantiles, standardisation and transformation of data is also possible.

-The current version (v0.1, June 2019) is a stable prototype of a tool that’s in active development so we are counting on your feedback.
+The current version (v0.1, July 2019) is a stable prototype of a tool that’s in active development so we are counting on your feedback.

 ## Installation